amanzi/amanzi/doc/user_guide/input/input_schema.rst

 Chemistry
 _________

 For `"chemistry`" a combination of `"state`", `"engine`", `"input_filename`", and `"database`" must be specified.
 If `"state`" is `"off`" then `"engine`" is set to `"none`".
 Otherwise the `"engine`" model must be specified.
-If pflotran is specified as the chemistry engine, the user must specify a pflotran input filename which contains geochemistry information in the `"input_filename`" attribute and a database filename in the `"database`" attribute.
-As noted previously, the capability to generate the chemistry engine input file from information in the XML input file is currently under development.
+If PFloTran is specified as the chemistry engine, the user must specify a PFloTran database filename in the `"database`" attribute.
+Also, if PFloTran is the chemistry engine, the user may provide a PFloTran input file using the attribute ``input_filename`` or omit the attribute.
+If the attribute is omitted, Amanzi will automatically generate the PFloTran input file using information in the XML input file.
+It should be noted the automatically generated file is written to a file using the same name as the XML input file, but with the extension .in.
+If such a file exists in the run directory, Amanzi will not overwrite the file and just use the existing file.

 .. code-block:: xml